 Choosing industrial engineering as your major can pay you back faster than most others.
 According to data from Payscale, industrial engineering ranks as the second-most lucrative profession in the U.S. in terms of early- and mid-career salaries.

 Additionally, U.S. Bureau of Labor Statistics has projected employment of industrial engineers to rise 10% from 2021 to 2031, much faster than the national average in all occupations.
-The median salary per year was $95,300 as of May 2021.
+As of May 2021, the median salary per year was $95,300.
+Operations Research (OR), a key ISE sub-discipline, tops the list for the highest paying job for undergraduates in the US according to this May 2023 report from the HEA Group (a higher education research and consulting agency).

 Concerns over whether I could juggle work and school quickly subsided after speaking with my advisor and seeing the many class options available after standard business hours.